 As long as it’s possible (if I don’t fall on my neck) then I will keep trying until I succeed.
 I know that if I fail, I will go back and work my butt off so that I don’t get caught out or beaten by the same obstacle twice.

-You were extremely happy with an improvement in your running after you managed to take 10 minutes off your time at GI Joe last month.
+You were extremely happy with an improvement in your running this year.
 What made the difference?